Z5429/ZZSC9020-Group-P/README.md

-# Welcome to ZZSC9020 GitHub repository for group P
+# Welcome to ZZSC9020 GitHub repository for Group P

 This GitHub repository is the main point of access for students and lecturers of the ZZSC9020 capstone course.